Online MBA Program Overview, Curriculum and Courses

 This course is designed to provide the student with a much deeper understanding of the topic.
 This course is both skills and knowledge-based.
 The student will be exposed to cutting-edge issues in the research of negotiations.

-Broad survey of the individual, organizational, cultural, social and ethical issues provoked by current and projected uses of networked computers on the internet. *Mandatory
+A broad survey of the individual, organizational, cultural, social, and ethical issues provoked by current and projected uses of networked computers on the internet. *Mandatory

 The objective of this course is to provide students with a thorough understanding of risk management as it applies to information security and corporate assets.
 The course covers numerous concepts including asset valuation, data collection, conducting a risk assessment, risk reporting, and monitoring as well as presenting various risk assessment models and frameworks.
 Students will complete this course with an understanding of the elements and steps necessary for completing a risk assessment.